Robert Coates (actor): Offstage

-Outside the stage Coates tried to amaze the public with his taste in clothing.
+Coates tried to amaze the public with his taste in clothing offstage as well.
 He wore furs even in hot weather.
-He went out in a custom-built carriage with a heraldic device of a crowing cock and the motto While I live, I'll crow.
-In receptions he glittered from head to toe with diamond buttons and buckles.
+He would go out in a custom-built carriage with a heraldic badge of a crowing rooster and the motto While I live, I'll crow.
+At receptions, he glittered from head to toe with diamond buttons and buckles.
 His predilection for diamonds of all kinds gave him the nickname "Diamond Coates".

 Coates was the victim of a prank orchestrated by Theodore Hook, who had famously coordinated the Berners Street hoax in 1810, a few years before.
-The Prince Regent was at the time holding "a fête of surpassing magnificence" at Carlton House, and Coates "in his glory- murdering Shakespeare at the Haymarket"; imitating the Chamberlain's handwriting, Hook produced a ticket "commanding the presence of Signor Romeo" and, dressing himself in fine scarlet livery, delivered this flattering but fake invitation to Coates in person.
+The Prince Regent and future King George Augustus Frederick was at the time holding "a fête of surpassing magnificence" at Carlton House; imitating the chamberlain's handwriting, Hook produced a ticket "commanding the presence of Signor Romeo" and, dressing himself in fine scarlet livery, delivered the flattering fake invitation to Coates in person.
 Hook waited to watch Coates embark for the event in his carriage, "bedizened in all his finery, with a diamond-hilted sword and the air of Louis le Grand".
-Coates was invited in, but on examination of the ticket he was "politely informed that a mistake had occurred", and turned away.
-Having sent off his carriage, he was obliged to wait at the Hackney carriage stand.
-The Prince, unwittingly involved in Hook's prank, regretted that Coates had been turned away, observing him to be an "inoffensive gentleman", and noting that "his presence might have amused many of the guests, and could have done harm to no one."
-The Prince sent his secretary the next day, inviting Coates to come and look at the "arrangements and ornaments" which were still all in place; Coates duly went.
-It was observed of Hook that, "to do him justice", he "never told the story without some signs of compunction."
+Coates was invited in, but on examination of the ticket was "politely informed that a mistake had occurred" and turned away.
+Having sent off his carriage, he was obliged to wait at the Hackney carriage stand in order to be able to return.
+The prince, unwittingly involved in Hook's prank, regretted that Coates had been turned away, considering him an "inoffensive gentleman" and noting that "his presence might have amused many of the guests, and could have done harm to no one."
+The prince sent his secretary the next day, inviting Coates to come and look at the "arrangements and ornaments" which were still all in place; Coates duly went.
+It was observed of Hook that he "never told the story without some signs of compunction."